About the Course

 Below are the units that will be delivered for this course.

-In order to successfully complete the full qualification, the learner must complete 4 core and 8 elective, altogether 12 units.
+In order to successfully complete the full qualification, the learner must complete 6 core and 6 elective, altogether 12 units.

 Unit Code Unit Title Core/ Elective

-BSBINN301 Promote innovation in a team environment Elective
+BSBCRT311 Apply critical thinking skills in a team environment Elective

 Recognition of Prior Learning